Health Services

 • Preventing the Flu: Good Health Habits Can Help Stop Germs.
 Please review this information with your child and practice/encourage these habits.

 • When to keep your student home from school: The primary reasons we send students home to recover are a fever of 100.0° (or higher), multiple vomiting episodes, or multiple diarrhea episodes.
-Depending on their assessment, the registered nurse may also recommend that the student recovers at home even if they don’t have these specific symptoms.
+Depending on their assessment, the registered nurse may also recommend that the student recover at home, even if they don’t have these specific symptoms.

 • Procedure for Return to School after Illness: A physician’s note is required if a student is absent for four or more consecutive school days (including I-Days).
 When students return, they should have recovered sufficiently to be able to carry out all activities of daily living and attend all classes.
 Upon return, please have your student check in with the health office before attending their first class of the day.